Josh Berger

-Joshua Adam Berger, CBE (born 1966) is an American-born British business executive and producer in the media and entertainment industry.
+Joshua Adam Berger, CBE (born 1966), is an American-born British business executive and producer in the media and entertainment industry.
 He is the founder and Chairman of Battersea Entertainment.
-Josh is also Chair of trustees at The BRIT School.
+Berger is also Chair of trustees at The BRIT School.

 Previously, Berger was a senior executive at Warner Bros.
 Entertainment for over three decades, where he served as President & Managing Director of Warner Bros.
 UK, Ireland, and Spain; and President of Harry Potter Global Franchise Development.
 He was also Chairman of the British Film Institute, Chairman Emeritus of Chickenshed Theatre Company, and is currently a board member of the Royal Academy of Dramatic Art.

 He is a producer of the Broadway musical Ain't Too Proud: The Life and Times of The Temptations, and executive producer on Fantastic Beasts: The Secrets of Dumbledore.

-Berger was appointed a Commander of the Most Excellent Order of the British Empire (CBE), in the Queen's 2012 Birthday Honours List for outstanding services to the UK's creative industries.
+Berger was appointed a Commander of the Most Excellent Order of the British Empire (CBE) in the Queen's 2012 Birthday Honours List for outstanding services to the UK's creative industries.